MattiaSarti/yolo-to-help-protect-the-great-barrier-reef/docs/README.md

 ## The Competition (Briefly)

 [The competition](https://www.kaggle.com/c/tensorflow-great-barrier-reef) aim was to implement a single-class object detection algorithm to distinguish a given kind of starfish in underwater video frames - that could be both trained and applied for inferences on the test set within the given computational limits.
 Such test set predictions were evaluated in terms of a metric that represents the F2 score (as they decided to favor recall twice as much as precision) avereaged over different IoU thresholds for considering bounding boxes as detected correctly or not.
-I reached a test metric of 0.142, and a visual taste of what this score means in terms of the resulting model capabilities follows.  **TODO**
+I reached a test metric of 0.142, and a visual taste of what this score means in terms of the resulting model capabilities is displayed above.

 ## Innovative Aspects